digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

 * **Access to Readable Logs**

     You are able to download the native Canton logs from your production system.
-This is relevant as the logs are highly structured and contain a lot of information that is sometimes omitted when using third party log aggregators.
+This is relevant as the logs are highly structured and contain information that is sometimes omitted by third-party log aggregators.

         * The logs can be read :ref:`using lnav<lnav>`.
         * They include the trace-id (``tid:``)
         * They include at least the log-level INFO.
         * Confirm that you can upload the log files to a support ticket.

-    Note that you can set up Canton to create rolling log files which get included in the health dump.
+    Note that you can set up Canton to create rolling log files which are included in the health dump.
 Both the standard and the default Canton JSON logging format are fine.

 * **Attention to WARN and ERROR logs**